carvey789/portfolio-v2/README.md

 # carveych.com / Personal Website of Carvey Chennico

-This is my personal website to show my profile, projects, professional experiences, services, socials, and more.
+This is my personal website to show my profile, projects, professional experiences, services, socials, and more.\
+Build using Astro, React, and Tailwind

+## Requirement

+- Node >= `v18.14.1`

+## Run in local

+- Install the package using `npm install`
+- Run using `npm run dev`

 ## Links